trcook/qmk_firmware/readme.md

 This option uses 5 bytes of memory per every 8 keys on the keyboard rounded up (5 bits per key).
 For example on Planck (48 keys) it uses (48/8)\*5 = 30 bytes.

-### Remember: These are just aliases

-These functions work the same way that their `ACTION_*` functions do - they're just quick aliases.
-To dig into all of the tmk ACTION_* functions, please see the [TMK documentation](https://github.com/jackhumbert/qmk_firmware/blob/master/tmk_core/doc/keymap.md#2-action).

-Instead of using `FNx` when defining `ACTION_*` functions, you can use `F(x)` - the benefit here is being able to use more than 32 function actions (up to 4096), if you happen to need them.

 ## Macro shortcuts: Send a whole string when pressing just one key